rotovap/rotovap.github.io/_posts/2024-02-17-duckdb_rdkit-extension.markdown

 mol.reset(RDKit::SmilesToMol(smiles));
 ```

-Maybe obvious that I should have taken this approach earlier, but I found it
+After the fact, it seems obvious I should have used smart pointers to begin with,
-helpful to experiment with the approaches and wrap my head around RDKit and C++.
+but I found it helpful to experiment with the approaches and wrap my head around
+RDKit and C++.

 This removed one source of the memory leak.

-#### serializing and deserialzing Mol
+#### Serializing and deserialzing Mol

 After creating the RDKit Mol, I wanted to serialize the object to binary so
 that it could be stored as a BLOB in duckdb.
 Serializing the object was quite